kthy/3pe-iaas-poc/README.md

 ### 0. Prerequisites

-This guide assumes Windows 10 Pro with [Hyper-V enabled][3] and configured with a virtual bridge, plus [Vagrant] 2.2.7 installed.
+This guide assumes you have:

+* Windows 10 Pro with [Hyper-V enabled][3] and configured with a virtual bridge
+* [Vagrant] 2.2.7 installed with the vagrant-env plugin (`vagrant plugin install vagrant-env`)

 If you want to use Vagrant Share, you also need the [ngrok] executable somewhere on your `%PATH%`.

 ### 1. Vagrant

-Vagrant is used to provision a consistent development environment.
-To launch the developer VM on Windows 10, simply
+Vagrant is used to create a consistent development environment.
+Before the first run - which will provision the developer VM - you need to fill in the values in the `.env.template` file and rename it to `.env`.

+To launch the developer VM on Windows 10, now simply

 ```bash
 vagrant up --provider=hyperv